SAE J1939 Cybersecurity. How to Secure Trucks and other Commercial Vehicles.

 Updated: May 3rd, 2021

 In this article, Gil Litichever and Gilad Bandel take a look at SAE J1939 cybersecurity, reviewing the protocol and its related networks.
-They draw from their experience gained during the development and implementation of Arilou’s Sentinel-TRK solution, which provides intrusion detection, and optional prevention, for trucks and other heavy-duty vehicles.
+They draw from their experience gained during the development and implementation of Arilou’s Sentinel-TRK solution, which provides intrusion detection, and optional prevention, for trucks and other commercial vehicles.

 While some experience of automotive networking and the J1939 protocol is helpful, for those without it, we will point to support material, where we can, to help bring you up to speed.

 JUMP TO A SECTION:

 - Vehicle Configuration

 - Aftermarket Fleet Management Equipment Installation